 Many vegetarians are concerned about getting all their required nutrients when adopting a vegetarian diet—in particular, protein.
 But luckily, it's really quite simple to get more than enough protein on a meatless diet, so there's no need for worry.
 And if you are thinking this means you need to eat lots of tofu, and you don't like tofu, there is good news: there are plenty of meat alternatives out there besides tofu, including tempeh, seitan, as well as other meat substitutes.
 There are also several foods you can incorporate into your vegetarian diet that provide enough of this essential nutrient.

 Vegetarian Meat Substitutes

 There are some vegetarians who choose not to eat meats for reasons other than the texture and flavor and actually would like to replicate ground beef or chicken in their recipes.
 That is when meat substitutions come in handy.
 Products such as tempeh and seitan are both high in protein and have similar textures to meat when cooked.
 Tempeh is a soy product and can be crumbled to simulate ground beef, or sliced thinly to replace chicken pieces.
 It is recommended that you simmer the tempeh in a liquid before adding to recipes to soften it up.

-Even closer to the texture of meat is seitan, which is made of wheat.
+Even closer to the texture of the meat is seitan, which is made of wheat.
 It has a savory taste but takes on other flavors well.
 Unlike tofu, seitan needs to be cooked before adding to a dish and can be pan-fried, simmered, or grilled.
 If you are looking for pre-made meat substitutions, there are several on the market, including stuffed turkey, vegetarian chicken legs, and veggie burgers.

 Expand Your Palate